-Every single year, according to The Association for Safe International Road Travel, over 37,000 Americans die in car accidents and around 2 million are hurt or disabled.
+Every year, according to The Association for Safe International Road Travel, over 37,000 Americans die in car accidents and around 2 million are hurt or disabled.
 The numbers are astounding, and it’s critical to look at the reasons these crashes happen.
-Below are 10 of the main causes:
+Below are 10 of the main causes of car accidents:

 1. Distracted Driving